-Racial and ethnic disparities among individuals with Alzheimer’s disease in the United States
+Racial and ethnic disparities among individuals with Alzheimer’s disease in the United States A literature review

 Lines, L., Sherif, N., & Wiener, J. (2014).
 Racial and ethnic disparities among individuals with Alzheimer’s disease in the United States: A literature review.
 (RTI Press Publication No. RR-0024-1412).
 Research Triangle Park, NC: RTI Press.
 DOI: 10.3768/rtipress.2014.RR.0024.1412